sumahiremath/buildtales/_posts/2025-08-18-quarter-long-project-em-baptism.md

 ![mousefinish](/assets/banners/resized/20250818mousefinish-blog.jpg)

 Every engineering manager (EM) remembers their first big project.
-For me, it was integrating a third-party service provider with a client's bank.
+For me, it was building an ACH third-party service provider service, which is originating NACHA files using client's bank account.

 On paper, it looked like a simple quarter-long integration: gather requirements, build the flows, test, launch.
 Clean.
 Predictable.
 Neat.